tuct/aqMood/readme.md

 ![alt text](images/leds_tower_1.png "Leds ")

-Next is the left side, get both 3*Leds first to the top again and then below the led strip back down on the ither side.
+Next is the left side, get both 3*Leds first to the top again and then below the LED strip back down on the other side.

 ![alt text](images/leds_tower_2.png "Leds ")